-Portuguese Food: 17 Must-Try Traditional Dishes of Portugal
+Portuguese Food: 21 Traditional Dishes of Portugal

-As you would expect from a country with a lot of coastline, fish is a very common ingredient in Portuguese dishes.
 There are also a lot of similarities in cuisine with neighbors Spain and other Portuguese speaking countries such as Brazil.

 Caldo Verde

-Caldo Verde, an iconic traditional dish of Portugal, also known as kale soup or green soup, is highly popular among the locals and tourists alike.
+Caldo Verde, an iconic traditional dish of Portugal, also known as kale soup or green soup, is made with dark green cabbage, potatoes, sliced kale, chorizo sausage and collard greens.
+The kale added to this soup gives it a green color.

 Bacalhau à Brás